alexbird-hunterindustries/fizz-buzz-diy-test-runner/OBSERVATIONS.md

 - It is often easier to refactor tests while they are failing (or partially failing) so you can get more detailed feedback
 - Small units (with test doubles) let me think about fewer things at a time
+- If you haven't seen your test fail, how do you know you're testing anything?

 ## What do we look for in a test runner?